Locations:

 Auscultation

 Auscultation is a method your healthcare provider may use to listen to the sounds of your heart, lungs, arteries and abdomen.
 They’ll place a stethoscope directly onto your chest, back and/or abdomen.
-Your healthcare provider uses auscultation during physical examinations to check your circulatory system, respiratory system and gastrointestinal system.
+Your healthcare provider uses auscultation during physical exams to check your circulatory system, respiratory system and gastrointestinal system.

 Overview